Last updated: May 29, 2026

 Start with New York Medicaid dental coverage

-For many New York seniors, Medicaid is the strongest starting point.
-New York says Medicaid offers an extensive dental plan through Fee-for-Service Medicaid or a Medicaid Managed Care plan.
-The detailed 2026 rules are in the 2026 dental manual, which dentists use for billing, covered codes, and prior approval rules.
+The New York Medicaid dental page says Medicaid offers an extensive dental plan through Fee-for-Service Medicaid or a Medicaid Managed Care plan.
+The 2026 dental manual gives providers the current billing, code, and prior approval rules.

-Medicaid dental coverage can help with exams, cleanings, X-rays, fillings, extractions, dentures, and other medically needed care.
-New York changed clinical rules for some root canals, crowns, replacement dentures, and dental implants effective January 31, 2024.
+Medicaid dental coverage may help with exams, cleanings, X-rays, fillings, extractions, dentures, and other medically needed care.
+Since January 31, 2024, New York Medicaid has had expanded clinical criteria for some crowns, root canals, replacement dentures, and implants.
 These services are not automatic.
 The dentist must show medical need, and some work may need prior approval.

 Who may qualify

-People with low income may qualify.
-The 2026 New York State of Health chart says many adults can qualify for Medicaid up to 138% of the federal poverty level.
-Do not rely on the chart alone if you are age 65 or older, blind, disabled, or asking for long-term care help.
-You may need different paperwork through the local Department of Social Services or New York City HRA.
+The 2026 income chart says many adults can qualify for Medicaid up to 138% of the federal poverty level.
+But do not use that rule by itself if you are age 65 or older, blind, disabled, in Medicare, or asking for long-term care help.
+Those cases may use a different application and different review.

 Where to apply